microsoft/symphony/docs/SAMPLE_APP_ARCHITECTURE.md

 _01_sql_ layer has two deployments:

 - _01_rg_, that provisions resource group
-- _02_deployment_, that provisions the following resources:
+- _02_deployment_, which provisions the following resources:
   - SQL Server
   - SQL Server database for catalogs
   - SQL Server database for identities